wxMaxima-developers/wxmaxima/README.md

 ### Compiling wxWidgets on Mac OS X and Windows

 Before compiling wxMaxima you need to compile the wxWidgets library.
-Download the source, unarchive and in the source directory execute
+Download the source (we recommend version 3.1 for Mac OS X), unarchive and in the source directory execute

     mkdir build
     cd build

-On Mac OS X configure wxWidgets with

-    ../configure --disable-shared --enable-unicode --with-macosx-version-min=10.9 --disable-mediactrl

-and on Windows with

-    ../configure --disable-shared
+    ../configure

-Now build wxWidgets with

     make

 You do not need to install the library with `make install`.
 You will